 To be eligible to receive Title IV federal student aid (i.e., Pell Grant, Direct Student Loan, Perkins Loan, FSEOG, Work-Study, PLUS Loans), students must maintain satisfactory progress as stated in East Stroudsburg University’s Financial Aid Satisfactory Academic Progress (SAP) Policy.
 This policy complies with the U.S. Department of Education federal regulation Section 668.32.

 The Financial Aid Office reviews academic progress annually after spring grades are processed.
 Students who do not meet the satisfactory academic progress requirement are notified of their ineligibility for Federal Title IV Aid and have the option to appeal.
-Please download a copy of the Satisfactory Academic Progress Appeal form.
+Satisfactory academic progress (SAP) appeal can be located on the Financial Aid forms page.
 Please see appeal form for deadlines for submissions.
 All applications received after the deadline will not be considered.The deadline to submit an appeal for Spring 2020 is January 16, 2020.
 The submission of an appeal application does not guarantee the reinstatement of eligibility for federal aid.
 Students are strongly encouraged to make payment arrangements with the Bursar’s Office while their appeals are being considered.